AIA Announces 2020 COTE Top Ten Award Winners

 - UPCycle in Austin, Texas, by Gensler

-An additional project, The Environmental Nature Center and Preschool in Newport Beach, California by LPA, Inc., received the Top Ten Plus designation for exemplary post-occupancy performance.
+Additionally, the Environmental Nature Center and Preschool in Newport Beach, California, by LPA received the Top Ten Plus designation for exemplary post-occupancy performance.